5T33Z0/Clover-Crate/Compatibility_Charts/README.md

 - …on Hackintoshes you can use different SMBIOSes to run newer versions of macOS on officially unsupported CPUs.
 - …you can run older versions of OSX/macOS on newer CPUs which are not supported by utilizing Fake CPU-IDs.
-- …you can make use of macOS Monterey's virtualization capabilities to spoof a supported SMBIOS but let the hardware run on the intended SMBIOS for your CPU!
+- …you can make use of macOSes virtualization capabilities to spoof a supported SMBIOS but let the hardware run on the intended SMBIOS for your CPU!
 Check my [**Boad-ID VMM spoof guide**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/09_Board-ID_VMM-Spoof) to find out how it works (requires OpenCore).
 Clover users need to use boot-arg `-no_compat_check` (disables System Updates).

 ### Picking the right SMBIOS
 Choosing an appropriate SMBIOS for your Hackintosh is crucial if you want a smooth running and efficient system.
 You should chose your SMBIOS based on the following aspects: